What Is a Premium Tax Credit for Health Insurance?

 • You get married, divorced, or have a child

-The Marketplace will send you a 1095-A form showing your premium amount and advance premium tax credit.
-You will use this information to report your coverage on your tax return.
+The Marketplace will send you a 1095-A form showing your premium amount.
+You’ll report this on your tax return.

-We know premium tax credits can be confusing.
+Premium tax credits can be confusing, and the guidelines can change.
 If you still have questions, a tax advisor can help.
-You can also find more information at bewellnm.com/financial-help/ leaving site icon or at irs.gov. leaving site icon
+You can also find more information at healthcare.gov/taxes leaving site icon or at irs.gov. leaving site icon